A Taste of… Winter’s Rise

 He didn’t believe her attempt to placate his mounting anxiety.

 As the metallic sound grew louder, he pictured his wife.
 For thirteen years, Faith had been at his side.
-For every celebration, every bump in the road, every new journey, he had always
+For every celebration, every bump in the road, every new journey, he had always been able to count on her bright smile and that sparkle in her gold-flecked eyes.

 This was it.